Drayux/Catalyst/Notes/Audio.md

 ### `wpexec`
 _**TODO**_
 Include description of wpexec versus core execution (Core, includes, etc.)

+### Change node volume via CLI
+Use the command line utility `pactl`, see the example usage:
+`pactl set-source-mute virtual-music.monitor toggle`
+Additional options include incrementally modifying the volume, or suspending a node outright. `pactl` can also be used to play samples akin to `pw-play` or `aplay` (if `alsa-utils` package is installed.)

 ### Change pipewire graph rate at runtime
 `pw-metadata -n settings 0 clock.force-rate <rate>`